jerome-marshall/ux-tools/instructions/PRD.md

 ### 1.2 Product Goals

 - Provide a centralized platform for UX researchers to create and manage research projects
+- Organize research work in a logical hierarchy of projects, studies, and tests
 - Streamline the process of setting up and conducting tree testing studies
 - Generate meaningful visualizations and reports from research data
 - Maintain a project-based organization system that aligns with internal research workflows